 Because your adrenals are your survival instinct, they take biological precedence.
 For example, “Forget your libido!
 The tiger is coming, get up and run!”.
 If your testosterone is low, your functional medicine doctor will have you do an adrenal panel as well to get to the underlying root cause.

 Testosterone levels can also be affected by cancer, pituitary disease, certain medications, alcohol and drug abuse, and testicular injury or infection, although these are rare.
 If you are experiencing any signs of low or imbalanced testosterone, talk to your doctor at Boulder Holistic Functional Medicine so we can investigate further!

 Contact Boulder Holistic

-If you think your hormones might be causing your health problems, contact Boulder Holistic to schedule a consultation!
+If you think your hormones might be causing your health problems, contact Boulder Holistic in Boulder, Colorado to schedule a consultation!